How To Improve Your Life One Experiment At A Time

-The goal isn’t to become somebody you’re not, but rather to identify behavior patterns that may be beneficial to you and ones which you may want to adapt.
+The goal isn’t to become someone you’re not, but rather to identify behavior patterns that may be beneficial to you and ones you may want to adapt.

-It’s also an experiment that forces you to recognize your own patterns and behavioral choices which can be every bit as valuable as trying on somebody else’s.
+It’s also an experiment that forces you to recognize your own patterns and behavioral choices which can be every bit as valuable as trying on someone else’s.

 And when you’re done?
-You can pick somebody else you admire and try it again.
+You can pick someone else you admire and try it again.